Carbon-Chain Chemistry in the Interstellar Medium: Observations

-Since the above HC$_{5}$N excitation temperatures derived with single-dish data are lower limits, it could not be concluded that carbon-chain molecules exist in higher temperature regions around MYSOs compared to the WCCC sources. \cite{tani2021carbon} derived the CCH/HC$_{5}$N abundance ratios toward three MYSOs and compared the observed ratio with the results of their chemical simulations to constrain temperature regimes where carbon-chain species exist.
-The CCH/HC$_{5}$N abundance ratio is predicted to decrease as the temperature increases, because CCH shows a peak abundance in the gas phase around 30 K, while the gas-phase HC$_{5}$N abundance increases as the temperature rises up to around 100 K \citep{tani2019model}.
-Details about the chemical simulations are presented in Section \ref{sec:4}.
-The observed CCH/HC$_{5}$N abundance ratios toward all of the three MYSOs are $\sim15$, which is much lower than that toward the low-mass WCCC source L1527 ($625^{+3041}_{-339}$).
-The observed abundance ratios around MYSOs agree with the simulations around 85 K, while the ratio in L1527 matches with the simulations around 35 K. Therefore, carbon-chain species, at least HC$_{5}$N, around MYSOs appear to exist in higher temperature regions than the locations where the WCCC mechanism occurs.
-Such results indicate that carbon-chain chemistry around MYSOs may be different from the WCCC mechanism.
+Since the above HC$_5$N excitation temperatures derived with single-dish data are lower limits due to contamination of cold outer envelopes, it could not be concluded that carbon-chain molecules exist in higher temperature regions around MYSOs compared to the WCCC sources. \citet{tani2021carbon} derived the CCH/HC$_5$N abundance ratios toward three MYSOs and compared the observed ratio with the results of their chemical simulations to constrain temperature regimes where carbon-chain species exist.
+The CCH/HC$_5$N abundance ratio is predicted to decrease as the temperature increases, because CCH shows a peak abundance in the gas phase around 30 K, while the gas-phase HC$_5$N abundance increases as the temperature rises up to $\sim100$ K \citep{tani2019model}.
+Details about the chemical simulations are presented in section \ref{sec:4}.
+The observed CCH/HC$_5$N abundance ratios toward all of the three MYSOs are $\sim15$, which is much lower than that toward the low-mass WCCC source L1527 ($625^{+3041}_{-339}$).
+The observed abundance ratios around MYSOs agree with the simulations around 85 K, while the ratio in L1527 matches with the simulations around 35 K. Therefore, carbon-chain species, at least HC$_5$N, around MYSOs appear to exist in higher temperature regions than the locations where the WCCC mechanism occurs.
+Such results indicate that carbon-chain chemistry around MYSOs is different from the WCCC mechanism.
+It is necessary to reveal spatial distributions of carbon-chain molecules around MYSOs to confirm that the carbon-chain chemistry around MYSOs is different from WCCC.

-More recently, spatial distributions of the HC$_{5}$N line ($J=35-34$; $E_{\rm {up}}=80.5$ K) around MYSOs have been revealed by ALMA Band 3 data (Taniguchi et al., submitted).
+More recently, spatial distributions of the HC$_5$N line ($J=35-34$; $E_{\rm {up}}=80.5$ K) around MYSOs have been revealed by ALMA Band 3 data \citep{tani2023}.
 This line has been detected from three sources among five target sources.
-Figure \ref{fig:HC5Nmap} shows the comparison of spatial distributions among HC$_{5}$N, CH$_{3}$OH, and continuum emission in Band 3 toward the three MYSOs.
-The HC$_{5}$N emission shows single peaks associated with the continuum peaks and is consistent with the emission of the CH$_{3}$OH line ($1_{0,1}-2_{1,2}$, $v_{t}=1$; $E_{\rm {up}}=302.9$ K) which should trace hot core regions with temperatures above 100 K. These results also support the ``Hot Carbon-Chain Chemistry'' scenario.
+Fig.\,\ref{fig:HC5Nmap} shows the comparison of spatial distributions among HC$_5$N, CH$_3$OH, and continuum emission in Band 3 toward the three MYSOs.
+The HC$_5$N emission shows single peaks associated with the continuum peaks and is consistent with the emission of the CH$_3$OH line ($1_{0,1}-2_{1,2}$, $v_{t}=1$; $E_{\rm {up}}=302.9$ K) which should trace hot core regions with temperatures above 100 K. These results also support the ``Hot Carbon-Chain Chemistry (HCCC)'' scenario; HC$_5$N desorbs from dust grains with temperatures above 100 K and shows gas-phase peak abundances similar to those of COMs.